USS Benjamin Franklin SSBN-640: Maintaining Peace Through Strength

 The USS Benjamin Franklin took its name from Benjamin Franklin- a figure in history known for his diverse talents as a statesman, scientist, inventor, and writer.
 Given his contributions to society, he served as an inspiration for such a notable vessel.
 The US Navy chose to honor his legacy while symbolizing strength through knowledge and innovation by naming this submarine after him.

-As part of the James Madison class submarines and freedom ballistic missile program (FBM), the USS Benjamin Franklin SSBN-640 possessed distinguishing features that set it apart from other submarines in its class.
+As part of the Benjamin Franklin class submarines and 41 for Freedom fleet ballistic missile program (FBM), the USS Benjamin Franklin SSBN-640 possessed distinguishing features that set it apart from other submarines in its class.
 The ship measured 425 feet (130 meters) in length and had a beam of around 33 feet (10 meters).
-When above water, it weighed 8,250 tons and its weight more than doubled when submerged.
+When above water, it weighed 7,300 long tons and its weight increased to about 8,250 long tons when submerged.
 The vessel was equipped with navigation systems and cutting edge sonar equipment that allowed it to detect enemy ships from distances.

 From the time it entered service until its decommissioning in November 1993, the USS Benjamin Franklin SSBN-640 played a role in maintaining deterrence during significant moments such as the Cold War.
 It successfully completed 69 strategic deterrent patrols, showcasing the commitment of the US Navy to possess an capable nuclear force.
 As one of the pioneering submarines equipped with the Polaris A3 missile system, it also contributed to advancements in submarine launched missile (SLBM) technology- an aspect of modern naval warfare.